 Event Resource Guide

-If you would like for Chancellor Gary Miller to attend and/or speak during the program at your event, please fill out the Chancellor Request Form at least 60 days prior to the event.
+If you would like for the Chancellor to attend and/or speak during the program at your event, please fill out the Chancellor Request Form at least 60 days prior to the event.
 If the event is contingent on the chancellor attending, it is recommended to submit this request six months to one year in advance and to provide alternate dates.